azepecki/fin-libs/README.md

 ## Installation

-This library can be installed by running `pip install fin_libs`
+This library can be installed by running `pip install fin_libs`.
+This will pull the latest version of the library.

 ## Usage

 This library is meant to be used for financial analytics purposes.
 You can import specific functionality from modules in the library.
+Example usage of each module can be found at the documentation site linked above.